| |

 cousins my mother knew best, and she

-remembers her Aunt Cad and Uncle Reg with
+remembered her Aunt Cad and Uncle Reg

-fondness and affection.
-Abigail died in
+with fondness and affection.
+Abigail died

-Cambridge on the 26th April 1988.
+in Cambridge on the 26th April 1988 a few

 Lydia Frances